Why consider a German Clock Gift?

 Pforzheim: German's Clock and

 Not far away from the cuckoo clocks birthplace you'll find the german clock town No.1: Pforzheim in the northern black forest region.
 In case you make a trip to Germany don't miss this clockmaker town.
-This city has a population of around 120,000 inhabitants.
-It is the production base of more than 70% of all jewelry creations which are manufactured in Germany.
+This city with its population of approx. 120,000 inhabitants, is the production site of more than 70% of all jewelry products which are manufactured in Germany.
 Pforzheim is the home of numerous firms of world-wide reputation.
-"Design" and "precision" underline the high competence and importance of the town.
-This is also true for the University of Design, Engineering and Economics.
+"Design" and "precision" enhance the profound competence and importance of the town, as well as the University of Design, Engineering and Economics.
 In numerous museums and institutions, the visitors can get a close impression of this town of jewellery and watch-making industry, for example in the Jewellery Museum in the so-called "Reuchlin-Haus" (named after a famous German clergyman and philosopher) with its world-wide unique collection of genuine exhibits from five millenniums.

 Jewellery Town No. 1

 World of Jewellery in Pforzheim

 The "World of Jewelry in Pforzheim" in the House of Industries opened in early summer 2005 presents to the international visitors the whole world of jewellery, clocks and watches on more than 3,500 square meters in an impressing, extraordinary manner.
 Under one roof, there are many attractions such as the world of jewellery attractions, the world of minerals, the world of design, the world of brands, the world of trades, jewellery gallery and the world of shopping events, which invite the visitors to watch, buy, perceive, act, collect information, but also to establish business contacts.